 The Department of Neurology issues a quarterly newsletter highlighting it's research efforts.
-This newsletter is intended to inform staff about research initiatives being conducted by neurology colleagues and to stimulate recruitment into current trials.
-To preview Lahey's current Hospital & Medical Center Department of Neurology Research Newsletter, click here.
+Lahey Hospital & Medical Center Department of Neurology Research Newsletter is intended to inform staff about research initiatives being conducted by neurology colleagues and to stimulate recruitment into current trials.

 Randall Davis PhD (MIT) and Dana Penney, PhD ABN were awarded a $250,000 grant from the Defense Advanced Research Agency (DARPA) for their revolutionary digital Clock Drawing Test assessment system project.
 The project involves investigating how neuropsychological testing can be reconceived in light of newly available technology, potentially enabling it to be far more sensitive in detecting, monitoring, and analyzing subtle changes in cognitive capability.
 Initial efforts have focused on the Clock Drawing Test, whereby a digitizing ballpoint pen is used to capture very detailed information about pen position and timing and to detect and analyze both the drawing and the process that produced it.
 Together with the Lahey sponsored ClockSketch Consortium (eight cooperating clinics around the country that are administering the test using the digitizing pens and their software), Drs Penney and Davis are gathering and analyzing an extensive database of neuropsychological information.